purplewizard/qncmbe/README.md

 - `graded_alloys` provides functions for growing graded alloys with MBE.
 (Particularly in AlGaAs -- creating smoothly-graded alloys by varying the Al cell temperature as a function of time.)
 - `normalization` provides functions for normalizing units.
 Can be useful when doing calculations mixing eV, kg, cm, nm, etc.
 - `cell_usage` allows you to estimate effusion cell element consumption over time by examining the cell temperature history.
-- `refl_fit` includes tools for fitting reflectance oscillations during MBE growth
+- `refl_fit` includes tools fitting reflectance oscillations during MBE growth
+- `refl_sim` includes a simple transfer matrix simulator for calculating reflectance oscillations vs time.

 ## Installation